TKA-Developments/RN-Challenge/README.md

 ## Instructions
 ### 1. Learn
 - Feel free to learn from any resources.
 [React Native Website](https://reactnative.dev), [YouTube](https://www.youtube.com/results?search_query=react+native+tutorial), etc.
-- We have a udemy account you can borrow (reach out to contact@wellmart.id).
+- We have a udemy account you can borrow (reach out to team@wellmart.id).
 This one is really good.
 Please reach out!

 ### 2. Build
 - You have 1 week to complete the challenge.
 We can see the commits timeline